Strawberry cultivation in California: Economics and labor

 Productivity routinely averages 76,500 lb/acre.
 In 2017 that resulted in a total of 1,461.2 e3ST worth $3,100,215,000.

 In 2017, growers received 1.23 $/lb, which was 1.126x the average value/weight for fruits, and compared to 1.40 $/lb for Florida growers.
 269.6 e6lb were harvested, facing Mexican imports of 364.6 e6lb.
 Growers paid $12.60/hour on average to farmworkers.
 In 2005 Santa Maria was far below Oxnard and Salinas–Watsonville.
 By 2019 however Santa Maria had become the highest producing area in the state for both conventional and organic.
 In 2021 36,500 acre were harvested, almost all from the same three longstanding areas, Oxnard, Santa Maria, and Salinas–Watsonville.
-This requires 1.5 /acre totalling 50-60,000 in the summer peak.
+This requires 1.5 /acre totalling 50–60,000 in the summer peak.

+Even when immigration was unrestricted, strawberry growers felt in 2017 that labor supply was still too tight.
+Just before the 2018 deportations began, in 2017 strawberry pickers earned ~$150/day or ~$18.75/hour.

+The right personal protective equipment is required for fumigant applicators and those working nearby.
+Practices and training and provided by the state Department of Pesticide Regulation.

+The California Strawberry Scholarship Program is operated by the California Strawberry Growers' Fund.
+As of 2022 it has awarded over $2 million for the schooling of strawberry pickers' children.
+The California Table Grape Growers have a similar program.

+The Borello 1988 decision classifies strawberry sharecroppers as independent contractors.

+Billikopf has repeatedly (Billikopf 1999, Billikopf 2001) found that improved working conditions improve worker productivity of strawberry pickers.

+Plasticulture, particularly polyethylene mulch, has been used extensively by California strawberry growers since the early 1970s.
+Polyethylene mulch use can contribute to plastic pollution.
+Even best-practice removal of this plastic has been shown to result in macro and microplastic soil contamination in California strawberry fields.